Auckland68/Linear-Regression/README.md

 * Multiple Project Notebook - this notebook contains multiple ML techniques.
 See models 1 & 2 in this notebook - Boston house price and diamond price predictions.
 * Multiple Project Notebook2 - this notebook contains multiple ML techniques:
 * - sales spend prediction based on tv, newspaper and radio advertising (same dataset as above)
-* - insurance charges based on customer features using ensemble regression (bagging and pasting)
+* - insurance charges based on customer features using ensemble regression (bagging regressor and gradient boosting regressor)